sandervalstar/undux-angular-test/README.md

 This is a test project to try out [Undux](https://github.com/bcherny/undux) state management in Angular.

+To try it out first run `npm install` and then follow the guide below before you try to run `npm start`.

 Because Undux is made for React and TypeScript 2.8+ this project only compiles if you make the following modifications to Undux:

 * comment out `node_modules/undux/dist/src/react.js`